-Is there something wrong with such language?
-Not at all, except that it typecasts villages of North India.
-People start believing that villages mean Bihar or Eastern UP, and village dialect means Bhojpuri, Maithili, or dialects of Eastern parts of Uttar Pradesh.
+Except that it typecasts North-Indian villages.
+People start believing that village dialect means Bhojpuri, Maithili, or dialects of Eastern parts of Uttar Pradesh.

-Essentially, the Bollywood movies exclude other villages of India.
-I belong to Lakshminagar (muzaffarnagar), Western UP, so I shall talk about that region.
+Mostly, the Bollywood movies exclude other villages of India.
+I belong to Lakshminagar (Muzaffarnagar), Western UP, so I shall talk about my region.

-That’s what happens when native speakers of a language do not even object to some idiotic, inauthentic, and imaginary language being projected as their language.
+It happens when native speakers of a language do not even object to some idiotic, inauthentic, and imaginary language projected as their language.

-Later, in 2013, the movie “Zila Ghaziabad” was released.
-That movie also claimed that the language used by the actors was Khadi Boli.
-Again, a fallacy.
-Only a few words including the opening line of the song “Yo hai Zila Ghaziabad” had Khadi Boli flavour, and that’s it.
-Nothing else.
+Later, in 2013, another movie “Zila Ghaziabad” was released.
+They also claimed that the language used by the actors was Khadi Boli, which again, was a lie – only a few words including the opening line of the song “Yo hai Zila Ghaziabad” had Khadi Boli flavour, and that’s it.